josh-collinsworth/sveltekit-blog-starter/README.md

 **Note: posts should have a `date` frontmatter property.** This is how they're sorted by default.
 There are also other frontmatter properties used to enhance the site experience (like the `coverWidth` and `coverHeight`, which are used in the template to reserve space for the image, minimizing cumulative layout shift).

-**Note:** there's currently no pagination included in post fetching or rendering.
-If you have many, many posts, adding this feature will probably be a good idea.
-(I hope to add this feature on my own soon.)

 ### RSS